pblazh/tabula/examples/emebed/README.md

 # Embedded Script Example

-This example demonstrates utility bill calculations with embedded CSVSS scripts directly in the CSV file using `#csvss:` comments.
+This example demonstrates utility bill calculations with embedded Tabula scripts directly in the CSV file using `#tabula:` comments.

 ## Key Features

-- **Embedded Scripts**: Scripts are written directly in the CSV file using `#csvss:` comments
+- **Embedded Scripts**: Scripts are written directly in the CSV file using `#tabula:` comments
 - **Self-contained**: No separate script files needed - everything is in one CSV file
-- **Mixed Script Types**: You can combine `#csvss:` embedded scripts with `#csvssfile:` file references in the same CSV file
+- **Mixed Script Types**: You can combine `#tabula:` embedded scripts with `#tabulafile:` file references in the same CSV file
 - **Flexible Organization**: Scripts are processed in the order they appear, allowing fine-grained control over execution sequence

 ## Example Files